 Storytelling in Small Groups

-Sharing Stores in Small Groups or Personal Reflection
+or Through Personal Reflection

-One way to begin to reshape how we hear and make sense of our stories is to share them with others (or write them down).
+One way to begin to reshape how we hear and make sense of our stories is to share them with others or write them down.
 In the process of sharing our story, we take it from our mind and the emotions attached to it, into a different space.
 I believe, and have experienced, that by sharing our stories with others, we can begin to heal and transform ourselves and the world we share.

 When a trusted person has taken the time to listen to me share my story, I have felt the healing presence of God, or Creator, bring new awareness and comfort to me.
 This has worked best for me when the person listening does not interrupt me to share his or her opinion, offer suggestions to fix me or the situation, or share one of his or her own stories that were triggered in his or her own mind.
 Think about how you felt when a person listened to you without judgement or feedback and accepted you just as you are.
 What a gift that is!

 Bringing and acknowledging the energy and emotions of the past story into the present moment can often release some of the negative emotions that can keep us emotionally stuck.
 My hope is that by sharing stories with others or journaling, we can begin to release the emotional grip these stories hold on us.
 We can then live more fully in the present moment.

 I, with the help of others, have created a series of different storytelling reflections and questions that will hopefully encourage storytelling, healing, and transformation.
 This can be done in a small group, with a partner/friend/therapist, or by journaling by oneself.